Ventilation Maintenance Tips for HVAC Professionals and Homeowners

 Leverage automated systems:

-Smart thermostats and VOC-sensing control systems like Fantech’s Eco-Touch Auto IAQ offer set-it-and-forget it operation, ensuring your ventilation systems operate when and how needed.
+Smart thermostats and VOC-sensing control systems like ECO-Touch Auto IAQ offers set-it-and-forget-it operation, ensuring your ventilation systems operate when and how needed.
 Like humidity-sensing bath fans, this removes human intervention and error from the operational equation.

 Just like changing the batteries on your smoke detectors and checking the pressure on your car’s tires, your heating, cooling, and ventilation systems need occasional and regular monitoring and maintenance to ensure proper and safe operation.
 Refer to your products’ owner’s manuals and add reminders to your household calendar to keep your systems in tip-top shape.